Multi-speed Europe: Participation of non-EU member states in EU-led integration initiatives

+(Countries colored in beige are outside Europe.)

 A number of countries have special relations to the European Union implementing many of its regulations.
 Prominently there are Norway, Iceland, Switzerland and Liechtenstein which are the only remaining EFTA members while all other former EFTA members have converted into EU members.
-Through agreements Norway, Iceland and Liechtenstein (not including Switzerland) are members of the European Economic Area since 1994.
-As a consequence of taking part in the EU single market they need to adopt part of the Law of the European Union.
-Formally they would not need to fund the EU government but in practice they have opted to take on their part of financing EU institutions as required by EU law (see EEA and Norway Grants) with the financial footprint of Norway being equal to that of an EU member since 2009.
+Through agreements, Norway, Iceland and Liechtenstein (excluding Switzerland) have been members of the European Economic Area since 1994 and 1995 respectively.
+As a consequence of taking part in the European single market they need to adopt part of the Law of the European Union.
+Formally they would not need to fund the EU government.
+In practice, they have chosen to participate in reducing economic and social inequalities in the European Economic Area by making a financial contribution (EEA and Norway Grants) to its economic and social cohesion, with Norway's financial footprint equal to that of an EU member since 2009.
 Especially Norway and Iceland are known to forfeit EU membership on the basis of EU fishery regulations that they want to opt out on.
-Both Norway and Iceland have signed and implemented the Schengen zone agreements from the start.
+Both Norway and Iceland have signed and implemented the Schengen Area agreements from the start.
 During the turmoils of the financial crisis, Iceland was looking into membership of the Eurozone and it did apply for EU membership in 2009.
-Norway has joined all EU political treaties and it has applied to EU membership multiple times but while fulfilling the requirements the membership was rejected by referendums in 1972 and 1994.
-This leaves Norway to be integrated into Inner Europe's institutions while not being part their governing body.
+Norway has applied to EU membership multiple times but while fulfilling the requirements the membership was rejected by referendums in 1972 and 1994.
+This leaves Norway to be integrated into some of European Union institutions while not being part of the EU governing body.
+Additionally, there are various examples of non-participation by some EU members and non-EU states participation in particular Agencies of the European Union and programmes such as the Erasmus Programme.